 It is assumed that dyslexia influences at least 1 in 10 people.

-It is well known as students with dyslexia encounter several difficulties during their university career, leading to a greater rate of drops out with respect other kinds of students.
+It is well known as students with dyslexia encounter several difficulties during their university career, leading to a greater rate of drops out compared to other kinds of students.
 Nowadays, tools for dyslexic students are mainly focused on primary and secondary school; conversely no standard methodologies are proposed for Higher Education.

 Each University, according to the national law, deploys services for dyslexic students as part of disability service, but at HE level a common policy for dyslexic students and an ad-hoc required training for teachers are still missing.
-Moreover, if present, all actions addressed to dyslexic students are part of the ones related to the disability area and are not designed to leverage the potential of of dyslexic neurodiversity.
-It needs joining efforts, spreading knowledge and results to standardize procedures based on strength-centered approach where dyslexic effectively have space to harshness their potential.
+Moreover, if present, all actions addressed to dyslexic students are part of the ones related to the disability area and are not designed to leverage the potential of dyslexic neurodiversity.
+Joining efforts, spreading knowledge and results to standardize procedures based on strength-centered approach are needed, where dyslexics effectively have space to exploit their potential.

-VRAILEXIA aims at changing the perception and developing a model of tool to overcome dyslexic’s main difficulties empowering their motivation and self-esteem.
+VRAILEXIA aims at changing the perception and developing a model of tools to overcome dyslexics’ main difficulties empowering their motivation and self-esteem.

-It aims also to develop a common procedure within European Universities to assure services and learning environment based on student-centred vision and Universal Design Learning.
-The perspective is to let that Universities can develop strategies for inclusion for fostering all students to discover and point on one’s strengths and values.
+It aims also at developing a common procedure within European Universities to assure services and learning environment based on student-centred vision and Universal Design Learning.
+The perspective is to let that Universities can develop inclusion strategies to foster all students to discover and point on one’s strengths and values.

-VRAILEXIA through the use of virtual reality and artificial intelligence will implement an e-learning adaptive digital platform (BESPECIAL) for supporting students with dyslexia.
+VRAILEXIA, through the use of virtual reality and artificial intelligence, will implement an e-learning adaptive digital platform (BESPECIAL) to support students with dyslexia.

-As a long-term objective VRAILEXIA will propose a sustainable pattern for HEIs that creates the possibility for everyone to use his/her own strengths counteracting his/her weakness.
+As a long-term objective, VRAILEXIA will propose a sustainable pattern for HEIs that creates the possibility for everyone to use their own strengths counteracting their weakness.
 Moreover, VRAILEXIA wishes to emerge the mastery of thinking out of the box: exploiting the ability to explore creative and unusual ideas that are not limited or controlled by rules or tradition.

-Specifically, VRAILEXIA will implement a network of HEIs piloting Hub proposing a MoU for developing inclusion strategies for dyslexic students and enhance their opportunity of success during the academic career and integration into the labour market.
+Specifically, VRAILEXIA will implement a network of HEIs piloting Hub proposing a MoU to develop inclusion strategies for dyslexic students and enhance their opportunity of success during the academic career and integration into the job market.

 INTO THE BOX – VR Tests for dyslexia assessment through virtual reality

-Description: The first intellectual output consists in the implementation of VR tests for the assessment of dyslexia and to create innovative scenarios that allow teachers to better understand the issues of dyslexic students.
+Description: The first intellectual output consists in the implementation of VR tests for the assessment of dyslexia and in the creation of innovative scenarios that allow teachers to better understand the issues of dyslexic students.